The Psychological Profile of Genghis Khan Robert Bluestein

 The Secret Histories of the Mongols

-We knew very little about Genghis Khan until the discovery of ''The Secret Histories'' in the late 1800s.
-Under the Mongol Stalinistic rule, the works were kept from public view until the middle 1990s.
-It still has not been completely interpreted, but our knowledge of Genghis Khan no longer is written in the perspective of the Europeans.
+We knew very little about Genghis Khan until the discovery of "The Secret Histories" in the late 1800s.
+Under the Mongol Stalinist rule, the works were kept from public view until the mid-1990s.
+It still has not been completely interpreted, but our knowledge of Genghis Khan is no longer written from the perspective of the Europeans.

 ''In the seventh moon of the year of the rat, they all gathered together.
 The nobles of the right wing and the princes of the left wing and the leaders of the thousands.''
 The Secret History of the Mongols